Computational fluid dynamics: Biomedical engineering

 CFD investigations are used to clarify the characteristics of aortic flow in details that are beyond the capabilities of experimental measurements.
 To analyze these conditions, CAD models of the human vascular system are extracted employing modern imaging techniques such as MRI or Computed Tomography.
 A 3D model is reconstructed from this data and the fluid flow can be computed.
 Blood properties such as density and viscosity, and realistic boundary conditions (e.g. systemic pressure) have to be taken into consideration.
 Therefore, making it possible to analyze and optimize the flow in the cardiovascular system for different applications.

 CPU versus GPU

 Traditionally, CFD simulations are performed on CPUs.

 In a more recent trend, simulations are also performed on GPUs.
-These typically contain slower but more processors.
+These typically contain a greater number of slower processors.
 For CFD algorithms that feature good parallelism performance (i.e. good speed-up by adding more cores) this can greatly reduce simulation times.
 Fluid-implicit particle and lattice-Boltzmann methods are typical examples of codes that scale well on GPUs.